WindOfMind/todo-service/README.md

 -   fetching TODOs (supports cursor-based pagination for mitigating performance issues);
 -   completing TODOs;
 -   creating and fetching lists for TODOs - TODOs can be grouped in lists;
--   adding user integration with 3rd party service (for testing purpose on;y at the moment).
+-   adding user integration with 3rd party service (for testing purpose only at the moment).

 Calling `/graphql` endpoint during the local run will present a UI for testing these endpoints locally.